cetanu/ipfilter_howto/README.md

     pass out on xl3 dup-to ed0:192.168.254.2 from any to any

 But be warned that this method will alter the copied packet's destination address, and may thus destroy the usefulness of the log.
-For this reason, we reccomend only using the known address method of logging when you can be certain that the address that you're logging to corresponds in some way to what you're logging for (e.g.: don't use "192.168.254.2" for logging for both your web server and your mail server, since you'll have a hard time later trying to figure out which system was the target of a specific set of packets.)
+For this reason, we recommend only using the known address method of logging when you can be certain that the address that you're logging to corresponds in some way to what you're logging for
+<sub>(e.g. don't use `192.168.254.2` for logging for both your web server and your mail server, since you'll have a hard time later trying to figure out which system was the target of a specific set of packets.)</sub>

-This technique can be used quite effectively if you treat an IP Address on your drop-safe network in much the same way that you would treat a Multicast Group on the real internet. (e.g.: "192.168.254.2" could be the channel for your http traffic analysis system, "23.23.23.23" could be your channel for telnet sessions, and so on.)
+This technique can be used quite effectively if you treat an IP Address on your drop-safe network in much the same way that you would treat a Multicast Group on the real internet.
+<sub>(e.g. `192.168.254.2` could be the channel for your http traffic analysis system, `23.23.23.23` could be your channel for telnet sessions, and so on.)</sub>

 You don't even need to actually have this address set as an address or alias on any of your analysis systems.
-Normally, your ipfilter machine would need to ARP for the new destination address (using dup-to ed0:192.168.254.2 style, of course) but we can avoid that issue by creating a static arp entry for this "channel" on our ipfilter system.
+Normally, your ipfilter machine would need to ARP for the new destination address (using `dup-to ed0:192.168.254.2` style, of course) but we can avoid that issue by creating a static arp entry for this "channel" on our ipfilter system.

-In general, though, dup-to ed0 is all that is required to get a new copy of the packet over to our drop-safe network for logging and examination.
+In general, though, `dup-to ed0` is all that is required to get a new copy of the packet over to our drop-safe network for logging and examination.

 ## The `to` Method

-The dup-to method does have an immediate drawback, though.
+The `dup-to` method does have an immediate drawback, though.
 Since it has to make a copy of the packet and optionally modify it for its new destination, it's going to take a while to complete all this work and be ready to deal with the next packet coming in to the ipfilter system.

 If we don't care about passing the packet to its normal destination and we were going to block it anyway, we can just use the to keyword to push this packet past the normal routing table and force it to go out a different interface than it would normally go out.

     block in quick on xl0 to ed0 proto tcp from any to any port < 1024

-we use block quick for to interface routing, because like fastroute, the to interface code will generate two packet paths through ipfilter when used with pass, and likely cause your system to panic.
+we use `block quick` for `to` interface routing, because like fastroute, the `to` interface code will generate two packet paths through ipfilter when used with pass, and likely cause your system to panic.